Erie Wrongful Death Lawyer

 Is There a Time Limit for a Wrongful Death Claim?

-For wrongful death cases in the state of Pennsylvania, you have two years from the date of your loved one’s death to bring your claim with the Erie civil courts.
-Missing this deadline will almost certainly mean the court refusing your claim, unless an exception applies to your case.
+For wrongful death cases in the state of Pennsylvania, you have two years from the date of your loved one’s death to bring your claim to the Erie civil courts.
+Missing this deadline will almost certainly mean the court refusing your claim unless an exception applies to your case.
 Talk to an Erie wrongful death attorney to find out about the deadline for your specific claim.